Uncategorized

 Which is cheaper?

-Per session, IPL is cheaper.
-After accounting for damages and corrections on darker skin types, Aerolase is cheaper for most patients.
+Per session, IPL is usually cheaper.
+After accounting for correction costs on darker skin types, Aerolase is cheaper for most patients.

 Can I switch from IPL to Aerolase?

-Yes — and many of our patients do, after a bad IPL experience.
+Yes, and many of our patients do after a poor IPL experience.
 We start conservatively.

 How many sessions do I need with each?